 They last/hold their shape WAY longer than plastic alternatives, especially if you are washing them in a dishwasher.
 But the real impact is…

 You can bake food in them.
 So, when you’re packing up your leftovers, you can just throw it all in a glass dish for convenient storage.
-And then the next day, simple take it out of the fridge and put it right into the oven.
+And then the next day, simply take it out of the fridge and put it right into the oven.
 BOOM.
 Your meal is ready in no time.

 - Dishwasher safe – lasts longer/holds up better than plastic